 CDL holders are expected to obey traffic and motor vehicle laws even more than the average driver because they are professionals.
 So, when a CDL holder commits a traffic violation, the driver may receive a disqualification of their CDL, which could temporarily or even permanently remove their authorization to drive a commercial vehicle.

 Facing a CDL disqualification can mean that you risk losing your commercial driving job.
 If you have a CDL, and you have been charged with a traffic offense in Virginia, you need experienced legal representation to help you protect your rights and interests.
 Attorney Samantha Upton has a proven track record of helping commercial drivers like you reduce the impact that tickets can have on their driving privileges and wallets.
-If you would like to discuss your case in a free and confidential consultation, contact Upton Law, PLLC today.
+If you would like to discuss your case in a free and confidential consultation, contact us online or call Upton Law, PLLC today.

 How Long Do Tickets Stay on a CDL Record?